rogerbf/sequential-resolve/README.md

 # sequential-resolve

-Run tasks, promise yielding or not, sequentially.
+Run asynchronous/synchronous functions sequentially.
+Returns a promise that resolves when all promises in the sequence have been resolved, or rejects with the reason of the first promise in the sequence that rejects.

+Expects all asynchronous operations to return a promise.

-Before v1 this module used to do something different, if you need that functionality [sequential-map](https://github.com/rogerbf/sequential-map) might be what you are looking for.
+Version 0.x.x of this module used to do something different, if you need that functionality [sequential-map](https://github.com/rogerbf/sequential-map) might be what you are looking for.

 ## usage